hinto-janai/monero-bash/README.md

 ---

+**No**

-**If you have a mainstream Linux distro (Ubuntu, Debian, Mint, Arch, Fedora, etc.), you already have everything needed for monero-bash to work:**
+If you have a mainstream Linux distro (Ubuntu, Debian, Mint, Arch, Fedora) you already have everything needed:

 * bash
 * wget
 * procfs